 The Mark of the Thief (series) by Jennifer A. Nielsen.
-This incredibly thrilling trilogy is packed full of action and twists behind every corn.
+This incredibly thrilling trilogy is packed full of action and twists behind every corner.
 Nic and his sister are slaves in mines just outside of Ancient Rome.
 When Nic discovers an ancient bulla that once belonged to Julius Caesar, the bulla infuses him with a power.
 He becomes both a target and a pawn in a political conspiracy.
 This is a excellent selection for kids who like mythology.

 The Blackthorn Key by Kevin Sand (series).
 There is some dark subject matter in this book but it is so suspenseful!
 Christopher, an orphaned apprentice in 17th century London must solve a complex puzzle surrounding the murders of apothecaries.
 Despite the seriousness of the plot, the well-drawn characters provide some humor.

 Time Traveling with a Hamster by Ross Welford.
 In this, one of the few children's books with a British Indian protagonist, Al Chaudhury gets a letter and a hamster from his deceased father.
 The letter tells him to find his father's time travel machine and go back in time to avert a disaster.
 A fun and suspenseful read, great for any fan of time-travel adventure books.

 The False Prince (series) by Jennifer A. Nielsen.
 I love to put this title on book lists.
 I devoured this series as it was being published.
 Each year I eagerly awaited the publication date of each new installment in the trilogy.
 The Kingdom of Farthenwood is in turmoil and a nobleman is determined to pass off an unknown orphan as the missing prince.
 He brings three boys to train at his estate, promising that the one who best completes the test will have a new life as the ruler of Farthenwood.
 As a reader, I was constantly on my toes as to the outcome and a surprise twist will leave kids eager to read the next books in the series.